The Idler (1993): Ethos

 On the practice of idling, Tom Hodgkinson writes:

 A characteristic of the idler's work is that it looks suspiciously like play.
 This, again, makes the non-idler feel uncomfortable.
 Victims of the Protestant work ethic would like all work to be unpleasant.
 They feel that work is a curse, that we must suffer on this earth to earn our place in the next.
 The idler, on the other hand, sees no reason not to use his brain to organise a life for himself where his play is his work, and so attempt to create his own little paradise in the here and now.

 History

-The Idler was launched in 1993 when its editor, Tom Hodgkinson, was 25.
+In 1991, Tom Hodgkinson came up with the idea for a magazine called The Idler, and recruited his friend and neighbour, author Gavin Pretor-Pinney, to help him develop the concept.
+In 1993, with then 25-year-old Tom Hodgkinson as its editor, The Idlers first issue was published.
 The title came from a series of essays by Samuel Johnson.
 In it, Johnson wrote on such subjects as sleep and sloth and said: "Every man is, or hopes to be, an idler."
 The new Idler took this 18th-century sensibility and combined it with radical philosophies of the 1990s.
 Issue One featured a profile of Johnson and an interview with psychonaut Terence McKenna.

 The Idler has since enjoyed a number of incarnations.
 In the 1990s it was published by The Guardian newspaper, then by Ebury publishing.
 Hodgkinson published the Idler as an annual collection of essays until 2014, then relaunched the magazine in 2016.
 The magazine is now published quarterly.